jardelkuhnen/capital-gains/README.md

 Based on the provided input, the application calculates the income tax on capital gains or losses and displays the result.

+## Technical Decisions
+- **Use of Testify:** Adopted Testify to organize and structure test cases, ensuring better maintainability and readability.

+- **Separation of Components:** Designed distinct components for reading data from files and standard input, allowing the application to evolve and support additional input methods seamlessly.

+##### Next Steps
+The application is designed to be flexible and extensible.
+Currently, it supports data input via stdin and file-based input.
+Future enhancements may include:

+Providing a library interface for integration into other applications.
+Developing a REST API to enable external services to interact with the calculator.

+#### Next Steps
+Evolute app as a service to different ways to consume calculator.
+Currently, is possible from stdin and file input.
+In a future can be used as a library, or rest-api

 ## Installing Dependencies
 At the root of the project, run the following command:
 ```bash